jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

 **Trustees and officers**

 ### 28 Appointment of trustees
-(1) Every registered society and branch shall have 1 or more trustees, who shall from time to time be appointed by a resolution of a majority of the members entitled to vote who are present personally or by proxy (where proxies are allowed by the rules) at a meeting of the society or branch.
+(1) Every registered society and branch is to have 1 or more trustees, who must be appointed from time to time by a resolution of a majority of the members of the society or branch entitled to vote and voting on the matter.
 (2) As soon as practicable after any trustee of a registered society or branch dies, or resigns his office or is removed from office, a new trustee shall be appointed in his place in the manner prescribed by subsection (1).
 (3) A registered society or branch may at any time by resolution passed in the same manner remove any trustee and appoint a new trustee in his place.
 (4) No act done by any person appointed as a trustee shall be invalidated by any irregularity or defect in the mode of his appointment, or by the fact that there is any vacancy in the full number of the trustees.